Idzumikatsu/crm/docs/ENVIRONMENT.md

 # Environment Variables

 All configuration is provided via environment variables.
-Create `infra/.env` and `frontend/.env` manually—`.env.example` is no longer part of the workflow.
+Create `infra/.env` and `frontend/.env` manually if you need to override the defaults—`.env.example` is no longer part of the workflow.
 The table below lists each variable, an example value, where it is used and the recommended storage location.
+When a variable is not defined, Docker Compose falls back to sensible defaults suitable for local development.

 | Variable | Example | Consumed In | Location |
 | --- | --- | --- | --- |